Mission, Vision & Values (PDF)

 You will receive login information regarding this automated service that simplifies and streamlines the process of recording absences and finding substitutes.
 All employees are required to record their absences in AESOP.
 Please note that this program is to be used for all absences.
 The service is available to you 24 hours a day, seven days a week.

 Any work-related injury must be reported immediately to your supervisor.
-An accident/injury report must be filled out and submitted to the school nurse within 48 hours of the injury.
-The school nurse will then submit the accident/injury report to the Superintendent’s office to be filed with the worker’s compensation insurance company.
+An Employee Accident/Incident Report must be filled out and submitted to the school nurse within 48 hours of the injury.
+The school nurse will then submit the accident/injury report to the School Department Central (Business) Office to be filed with the worker’s compensation insurance company.

 The school department has a preferred provider that manages work-related injuries or illnesses.
-If an employee feels he/she needs medical attention due to a work-related injury, please contact Arlene in the Superintendent’s office to make an appointment for you.
+If an employee feels he/she needs medical attention due to a work-related injury, please contact Arlene in the School Department Central Office to make an appointment for you.
 If it is an emergency, please do not hesitate to go to the Emergency room or dial 911.
 In this case, please let Arlene know as soon as possible that you have done so.

-If you are absent from work due to a work-related injury, please notify Arlene at the Superintendent’s office of this.
-It is pertinent that she receives this information in a timely manner.
+If you are absent from work due to a work-related injury, please notify Arlene in the School Department Central Office.
+It is important that she receives this information in a timely manner.

 Any employee who is injured during the work day must complete an Accident Report within 24 hours.
 If treatment is needed you are required to see our occupational health provider.
 Your school nurse can help you with the required paperwork and procedure.